Notes on fundamental algebraic supergeometry. Hilbert and Picard superschemes: The super period map

 on $\Xcal\times \Psc^\vee$.
 Note that it is trivalized along $\sigma(\Sc)\times \Psc^\vee$ and along $\Xcal\times 0$.
 Hence, it defines a morphism

 sending the zero section to the zero section.
 By Proposition \ref{prop:even-smooth}, this morphism comes from a homomorphism of abelian schemes over $\Sc/\Gamma$

 (recall that any morphism between abelian schemes preserving the zero section is a homomorphism, see \cite[Cor.\!
 6.4]{MF-GIT}).
-Furthermore, the induced morphism of abelian schemes over $S$ corresponds to the standard principal polarization of $J(X)^\vee\simeq J(X)$.
+Furthermore, the induced morphism of abelian schemes over $S$ corresponds to the standard principal polarization of $J(X)^\vee\simeq J(X)$ (where $X/S$ is the corresponding usual family of curves).
 Hence, $(A^\vee,\lambda)$ is a polarized abelian scheme over $\Sc/\Gamma$ extending the relative Jacobian of $X$ over $S$.

 We claim that if $\sigma'\colon\Sc\to \Xcal$ is another section, then $\lambda_{\sigma'}=\lambda_\sigma$.
-Indeed, first we observe that $\alpha_{\sigma'}$ differs from $\alpha_{\sigma}$ by the translation map $t_{\xi}\colon \Ss\Pc^0\to \Ss\Pc^0$, corresponding to the $\Sc$-point $\xi\in \Ss\Pc^0(\Sc)$ coming from the relative divisor $\Zc_{\sigma'}-\Zc_{\sigma}$.
+Indeed, first we observe that $\alpha_{\sigma'}$ differs from $\alpha_{\sigma}$ by the translation map $t_{\xi}\colon \Psc\to \Psc$, corresponding to the $\Sc$-point $\xi\in \Psc(\Sc)$ coming from the relative divisor $\Zc_{\sigma'}-\Zc_{\sigma}$.
 Then, using the standard isomorphism

 we get an isomorphism

 Hence $\Lcl_{\sigma'}$ defines the same element in the relative Picard functor, so the corresponding homomorphisms are the same.

 In general, $f\colon\Xcal\to\Sc$ has a section locally in the \'etale topology, so we define the homomorphism from $A^{\vee}$ to $A$ locally and then use descent (Proposition \ref{prop:morphdescent}) to show that it exists globally.